-To assist you in meeting your retirement goals, you can choose to have 2%, 4%, 6%, 8% or 10% of your salary directed to a GRRSP subject to the Revenue Canada BRSP limits.
-Employees are responsible for ensuring they have eligible RRSP room as defined by Revenue Canada prior to joining the GRRSP.
-Mite! will match your GRRSP contributions at a rate of 50%, to the DCPP.
-The Core benefit contribution is included, not in addition, to the 50% company contribution to the DCPe nder additional options.
+To assist you in meeting your retirement goals, you can choose to have 2%, 4%, 6%, 8% or 10% of your salary a RRSP subject to the Revenue Canada RRSP limits.
+Employees are responsible for ensuring they have eligible RRSP room as defined by Revenue Canada prior to joining the RRSP.
+Mitel will match your RRSP contributions at a rate of 50%, to the DCPP.
+The Core benefit contribution is included, not in addition, to the 50% company contribution to